kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 Communicating with all relevant stakeholders was left solely to the input team.
 This included talking to a diverse set of teams (labs, XR, platforms, etc) across separate office locations.

-While I think we made a decent effort, it clearly fell short and as the person responsible for low-level work, I specifically see my communication with the various platform stake holders clearly lacking.
+While I think we made a decent effort, it clearly fell short and as the person responsible for low-level work, I specifically see my communication with the various platform stake holders lacking.

 I think that this can be helped greatly by not leaving it to just the devs to figure this out all by themselves.
 Code monkeys don't necessarily make the very best communicators and people coordinators :)